Rakibul25/-100daysofcode-mobile_app-/README.md

 Todays topic is firebase.
 Creating realtime database in firebase and connect with app.
 #### I started the 100daysofcode challenge.
 However,  I took a break to update my workstation.
 It will be continued from tomorrow InshaAllah.
 https://twitter.com/Rakibul14092789/status/1541118945759219712?s=20&t=EQrZ-AToRid6qou2gRopMw
+### Day 05
+Planning an app where users can authenticate with email or can create an account using firebase.
+There will be CRUD feature as well.
+Today's topic is authentication.